krishna-202/Milage-Prediction-App/README.md

 22. I will be adding Home, Register, Login menu.

 23. Run the server and see Whether changes are reflected or not.

+24. Now i will be jumping to build a machine learning model.

+25. create a machine learning model in jupyter notebook and pickle it.